Mohenjo Daro (film): Plot

 On the night before Sarman's clash with Bakar and Zokar, the head priest reveals to him how Maham was expelled from Harappa for illegal trade with the Sumerians.
 Maham entered Mohenjo Daro as a trader and quickly rose to become the trade chief.
 Maham had discovered that the mighty Sindhu River held vast gold deposits, so he decided to place a dam on the river and divert its course to mine the gold.
 The wise Senate Chief Srujan (Sharad Kelkar), who is revealed to be Sarman's father, opposed this, but Maham won the vote to build the dam.
 He had Srujan framed and arrested for hoarding gold.
-Chaani's father and Durjan – Sarman's uncle – were coerced by Maham to betray Srujan, and the latter was killed.
+Chaani's father and Durjan – Sarman's uncle – were coerced by Maham to betray Srujan, and the former was killed later by Moonja – Maham's son.
 Maham then took Srujan's place as the new Senate Chief.
-It is now up to Sarman to defeat the evil Maham and avenge his father.

 In the arena outside the city, Sarman faces the ferocious Tajik mountain cannibals Bakar and Zokhar.
 After a vicious battle, he kills one of the cannibals but spares the other, and the people of Mohenjo Daro surge even stronger behind him.
 Enraged, Maham urges Moonja to finish off Chaani and the priest.
 Moonja kills the priest, but Sarman saves Chaani and kills Moonja.

 Sarman exposes Maham's plan to use the gold from the Sindhu to enrich himself and to smuggle in weapons from the Sumerians.
 All the chiefs now stand against Maham.
 The people elect Sarman as the new chief, but Sarman suggests Mohenjo Daro needs a people's government, not a chief.
-With the arrival of a heavy thunderstorm, Sarman realizes that the dam will burst and the Sindhu River will flood the city.
+With the arrival of a heavy thunderstorm, Sarman realises that the dam will burst and the Sindhu river will flood the city.
 He rallies the people to lash boats together and form a floating bridge.
 They evacuate Mohenjo Daro and cross to the other side of the river.
-The dam collapses, and Maham, chained in the city square, is drowned.
-The once renowned Mohenjo Daro is no more.
+The dam collapses, and Maham, chained in the city square, drowns as the city is destroyed.
 The survivors migrate to another river, where Sarman sees the unicorn of his dreams and names the river Ganga.